rubikorg/rubikorg.github.io/docs/essentials/blocks.md

 ### CurrentURL
 `type: String`

-It is the local host prepended current URL of your Rubik server.
+It is the localhost prepended current URL of your Rubik server.
 ```go
 app.CurrentURL
 ```